The Mental Health Benefits of Young Adults Moving Away from Home

 Although many young adults hesitate to leave home because of financial concerns, you may find out you’re more financially savvy than you realize.
 In many cases, you’ll have the independence to use your money for whatever you want, including mentally-enriching activities like travel.
 That being said, you must be responsible with your finances.

-If you spend your money recklessly, you could potentially affect your credit score which could follow you around for years.
+potentially affect your credit score which could follow you around for years.
 On the other hand, these years are about building good habits.
 So, establish emergency savings as soon as possible, budget your income around necessary expenses such as your rent and utilities, and find ways to build up your credit score for large purchases such as a car.
 It may seem scary at first, but you’ll be surprised at how resilient you can be with this newfound freedom.

 Tips For Ensuring Your Move Benefits Your Mental Health